 For any elements of the National Trade Policy implementation related to or involving international trade negotiations, the Negotiating Team will be responsible.
-It comprises the Chairman/Chief Negotiator, Alternate Chief Negotiator, Financial Secretary, Permanent Secretary Ministry of Financial Services, Permanent Secretary Ministry of Finance, Permanent Secretary Ministry of Foreign Affairs, Governor of the Central Bank, Director of Legal Affairs, Permanent Secretary of Ministry of Agriculture and Marine Resources, Permanent Secretary, Ministry for Grand Bahama, Director of Trade, Director of Financial Services, Director of Investments, and Bahamas Investment Authority.
+It comprises the Chairman/Chief Negotiator, Alternate Chief Negotiator, Financial Secretary, Permanent Secretary Ministry of Financial Services, Permanent Secretary Ministry of Foreign Affairs, Governor of the Central Bank, Director of Legal Affairs, Permanent Secretary of Ministry of Agriculture and Marine Resources, Permanent Secretary, Ministry for Grand Bahama, Director of Trade, Director of Financial Services, Director of Investments, and Bahamas Investment Authority.
 The Negotiating Team reports to the Cabinet Subcommittee on Trade.